Sleep Apnea Surgery in Princeton and Monroe, NJ

 During consultation, your medical history will be reviewed.
 Dr. Kay will examine your airway to determine the source of the airway obstruction.
 A sleep study might also be ordered.
 Dr. Kay will develop a course of treatment that addresses the airway obstructions causing your sleep apnea in order to achieve the best results.
 You’ll be able to ask questions and discuss concerns during your consultation.

 Since 1993, board-certified New Jersey otolaryngologist Dr. Scott Kay has been treating patients at his Central New Jersey area practice.
 Patients choose Dr. Kay for elite medical and surgical care relating to ear, nose, and throat issues.
 To schedule a consultation, please contact us today.
-We see patients throughout the Central New Jersey area, including the communities of Princeton and Plainsboro.
+We see patients throughout the Central New Jersey area, including the communities of Princeton, Monroe and Plainsboro.